Xamariners/Xamariners.EndToEnd.Xamarin/README.md

 - I scroll webview to coordinates x "float" and y "float"
 - I scroll down webview to element "string"
 - I scroll up webview to element "string"

+7. BackDoor Steps
+- I invoke the backdoor method "string" with param "string"
+- I invoke the backdoor method "string" without param
+- the backdoor string result is "string"

 For implementations of how this implemented, you can check on `Xamariners.EndToEnd.Xamarin` in `SharedSteps` folder